top of page

 Installation 1: Performance Stage Filipino /Tanghalang Pilipino

-Located at the store front window are Filipino-Americans doing mundane things such as looking through cellphones, reading a book, dancing to music etc. Here we confront and question our audience what its like to perform our Filipino-ness especially when Filipino is not a monolith.
-Because Filipino-Americans suffer from erasure brought about about a binary Amerikkka, we find ways to display our complex stories, our loss, confusion, and celebration.
-We reflect upon St. Louis exposition and what that was like for Filipino's to be brought to the US to be displayed as human zoos in the many World Fairs.
+Located at the storefront window are Filipino-Americans doing mundane things such as looking through cellphones, reading a book, dancing to music, etc. Here, we confront and question our audience about what performing our Filipino-ness is like, especially when Filipino is not a monolith.
+Because Filipino Americans suffer from erasure brought about by a binary Amerikkka, we find ways to display our complex stories, our loss, confusion, and celebration.
+We reflect upon the St. Louis exposition and what that was like for Filipinos to be brought to the US to be displayed as human zoos in the many World Fairs.

 Sa bintana, makikita natin ang mga Pilipino-Amerikano na gumaganagana, tumitinging sa cellphone, nagbabasas, sumasayaw, at iba pa.
 Hinaharap natin at tinatangon ang manonood kung paano ba natin ginaganap ang pagiging Pilipino, lalo na kung magkakaiba ang bawat Pilipino.
 Dahil binubura tayo sa Amerika, humanap kami ng oportunidad na itanghal ang aming kuwento, ang kalituhan at ang katuwaan.
 Iniisip namin ang mga tribong dinala sa Estados Unidos upang gumanap na "human zoo"... parong hayop sa zoo .....sa St. Louis Exposition.